Julia, Lady Inglis

 Julia Selina, Lady Inglis (19 April 1833 – 3 February 1904) was a British memoir writer.
 She was the daughter of Frederic Thesiger, 1st Baron Chelmsford, and wife of Major-General Sir John Eardley Inglis, who commanded the British troops at the Siege of Lucknow in 1857.
 She kept a diary of her life during the siege, which was published as The Siege of Lucknow: a Diary.
 She aimed to give "a simple account of each day's events (which) may give a clear idea of what was done by the garrison under (her husband's) command".

 Background

 Her father was Frederic Thesiger, a lawyer who later became a Member of Parliament, serving as Attorney-General under Robert Peel and as Lord Chancellor under Lord Derby and was created the first Baron Chelmsford.

-Her mother was Anna Maria Tinling (1799–1875), daughter of William Tinling and Frances Peirson, who was killed in the defence of Jersey during an attempted French invasion on 6 January 1781.
+Her mother was Anna Maria Tinling (1799–1875), daughter of William Tinling and niece of Francis Peirson, who was killed in the defence of Jersey during an attempted French invasion on 6 January 1781.

 Her elder brother, Frederic (1827–1905) succeeded their father as 2nd Baron Chelmsford and led the British forces in the battles at Isandlwana and Ulundi during the Anglo-Zulu War of 1879.